 This positive feedback is two fold:

-2) Staff feel like the physical holds taught within the Aegis system are easier to understand, retain, and apply.
-Although we do not often get in many physical interventions at our schools, staff feel like they are able to recall physical skills in moments of crisis, and especially compared to _ _ _, feel like this is a safer and more effective hold.
+2) Staff feel like the physical holds taught within The Aegis System™ are easier to understand, retain, and apply.
+Staff feel like they are able to recall physical skills in moments of crisis, and especially compared to _ _ _, feel like this is a safer and more effective hold.
 As a large man trained in _ _ _, I agree with this completely.
-Any time I was in a hold during a CPI training, and staff became unbalanced, I almost always went down on my face.
-This has yet to occur during any Aegis training I have been a part of.
+Any time I was in a hold during a _ _ _ training, and staff became unbalanced, I almost always went down on my face.
+This has yet to occur during any Aegis training I have been a part of.”